 OTHER INFORMATION: WAIVERS, FORMS AND ADDITIONAL REQUIREMENTS

-Waiver of Non-Accredited Undergraduate Education including Foreign Undergraduate Degree (U.S. J.D.): If you received your undergraduate education from a college or university that was not on the approved list of the Southern Association of Colleges and Secondary Schools (SACS) or equivalent regional accrediting association, or you received your undergraduate education at a school located in a foreign country and earned a J.D. in the United States from an ABA-accredited or Tennessee-approved law school , you must include with your application a request for waiver with evidence that your undergraduate education is substantially equivalent to an undergraduate degree from a regionally accredited school, see Rule 7, Sec.
+Waiver of Non-Accredited Undergraduate Education including Foreign Undergraduate Degree (U.S. J.D.): If you received your undergraduate education from a college or university that was not on the approved list of the Southern Association of Colleges and Secondary Schools (SACS) or equivalent regional accrediting association, or you received your undergraduate education at a school located in a foreign country and earned a J.D. in the United States from an ABA-accredited or Tennessee-approved law school, your education would have been approved with your first-time application; see Rule 7, Sec.
 2.01(c) and Policy P-2.01.
 For applicants who received their legal education in a foreign country and who did not receive a J.D. from an ABA-accredited or Tennessee-approved law school, see Foreign-Educated Applicants, below.
 For applicants who did not receive a J.D. from an ABA-accredited or Tennessee-approved law school, see Non-ABA Accredited Law School Graduates, below.

-Graduates of Non-ABA-accredited or Non-Tennessee-approved law schools: If you received your legal education at a law school that was not ABA-accredited or located in the state of Tennessee and approved by the TBLE, you may be eligible for admission in Tennessee by examination or transferred UBE score.
-Your legal education must be based on in-person attendance, you must be awarded a J.D.
-Degree, you must have passed the bar examination in the state in which your law school is located, and you must be licensed and have been engaged in the active practice of law for three of the five years immediately preceding the date of your application.
-You must submit documentation regarding the legal education you received and the Legal Studies in the United States form (see forms below).
+Graduates of Non-ABA-accredited or Non-Tennessee-approved law schools: If you received your legal education at a law school that was not ABA-accredited or located in the state of Tennessee and approved by the TBLE, your legal education would have been approved by the Board with your first-time examination application.
+However, you must show that you are licensed in the jurisdiction in which you were educated and have been engaged in the active practice of law for three of the five years immediately preceding the date of your application.
+You must submit a certificate of good standing for each exam for each jurisdiction in which you are admitted and submit an Affidavit of Past Practice (each exam, in .pdf format, uploaded to Synergy).
 For additional information, see Rule 7, Sec.
 2.02(d).

 DOCUMENTATION REQUIREMENTS FOR ALL APPLICANTS ADMITTED IN A JURISDICTION OTHER THAN IN THE UNITED STATES: For any applicant, whether or not educated outside the United States, who is licensed to practice law in a jurisdiction other than in the United States, you must furnish with your application the following: